 You know what to do – ask Google.
-(PS, we’ll save you a few seconds on the last one – it was producer George Martin).
+(We’ll save you a few seconds on the last one – it was producer George Martin).

 It would seem sometimes that Google has an almost omniscient grasp on the facts; consulting “the oracle” has become second nature for many of us, a daily part of our lives.